Integrable model for density-modulated quantum condensates: solitons passing through a soliton lattice: Summary of Main Result

-This one-soliton solution shows various behaviors dependent on the choice of parameters.
-When $ m\simeq 1 $, we can broadly classify it into three categories by its velocity, that is, dark soliton billiards, stationary dislocations, and gray solitons.
-See Fig.~\ref{fig:onesolvelo}.
-In this case, the soliton propagation can be understood approximately as a successive collision between the moving soliton and the array of static dark solitons.
+Let us see the one-soliton solution in detail.
+The solution shows a variety of behaviors dependent on the choice of parameters.
+When $ m\simeq 1 $, we can broadly classify it into three categories by its velocity: dark soliton billiards, stationary dislocations, and gray solitons; see Fig.~\ref{fig:onesolvelo}.
+In this case, the soliton propagation can be understood as a successive collision between the moving soliton and the array of static dark solitons.
 Figure~{\ref{fig:onesoliton01}}(a) shows an example of the dark soliton billiard.
-We note that the LO background experiences a density shift after the passing of the soliton, as opposed to conventional gap solitons.
-When $ m\simeq 0 $, the LO background is almost trigonometric.
-In this case the distinction between billiards and gray solitons becomes obscure, and solitons with any velocity can be observed as envelope solitons (Figure~{\ref{fig:onesoliton01}}(b)).
-This behavior is very similar to the solitons observed in the soft-core bosons \cite{KunimiConf}.
-See also the ancillary animated GIF files for the other examples.
-The soliton parameters for these animations are noted in the Supplemental Material \cite{Note2}.
+The LO background experiences a position shift $ \Delta x=\frac{2\operatorname{Im}z_1}{\alpha} $ after the passing of the soliton.
+Such behavior is different from the soliton train, which is the sliding of the whole soliton lattice.
+The gray soliton has a more shallow shape and its lattice-shifting effect is weaker than that of the dark soliton billiard.
+The zero-velocity soliton can be interpreted as a static dislocation.
+Their animation examples are animation1-1, 1-2, 1-3, and 1-4.gif in Ref.~\cite{SeeAnimation}.
+A static dislocation can appear only for the higher-order NLS system, because the soliton velocity becomes monotonic function for the ordinary NLS system $(c_3,c_5)=(1,0)$, as shown in Fig~\ref{fig:onesolvelo2}. \\ When the background lattice is almost trigonometric $ (m\simeq 0) $, the distinction between billiards and gray solitons becomes obscure, and any soliton is observed as an envelope soliton (Figure~{\ref{fig:onesoliton01}}(b) and animation1-5 and 1-6.gif).
+This behavior is similar to the solitons observed in the soft-core bosons \cite{KunimiConf}.

-\textit{Summary.---} In summary, we have introduced an integrable model of density-modulated quantum condensates and have provided an $ N $-soliton solution.
-We have shown that the model can be constructed as a linear combination of conserved quantities in the NLS hierarchy and that density-modulated states have lower energy than uniform states.
-The obtained exact soliton solutions contain various novel dynamics, such as soliton billiards, stationary dislocations, gray solitons, and envelope solitons.
-We believe that our results are universal and will be useful to understand nonequilibrium and transport phenomena in non-uniform quantum matters.
-Finally we note several future works, such as the extension to the self-focusing case ($ r=-q^* $), the determination of self-consistent soliton solutions in BdG systems \cite{Takahashi:2012pk}, and an exact theory of spontaneous translational-symmetry breaking in the corresponding quantum model.

-The author is grateful to M.~Kunimi, Y.~Kato, K.~Sakai, and M.~Nitta for valuable discussions.
-The author is also grateful to M.~T.~Batchelor, V.~V.~Bazhanov, and Z.~Tsuboi for their support to his survival in Canberra.
-This work was supported by the JSPS Institutional Program for Young Researcher Overseas Visits.